-Why a prostate cancer network?
+Why a prostate cancer Support Group?

 - Our goal is to help men and their loved ones learn more about how to cope with living after a cancer diagnosis.
 We strive to provide a forum to learn about treatment and post-treatment options through presentations by medical professionals, written materials, and most importantly, discussion with other men who are having or have had similar experiences.
-(Many networks welcome partners as well.)
+(Many Support Group welcome partners as well.)

 - Gaining and sharing knowledge helps everyone cope and achieve better outcomes.
 All meetings are free to all participants.